bcgov/bcdg/docs/use-github-in-bcgov/bc-government-organizations-in-github.md

 ## Organizations in GitHub

+!!!
+Note

   In July 2024, we enabled [Single Sign-On (SSO)](#single-sign-on) for `bcgov` and in August 2024, `bcgov-c`.
-The transition helped us understand user needs better, and streamline services.
+To keep access to repositories in the `bcgov` and `bcgov-c` organizations, all users must be authenticated with IDIRs.
+Contractors and employees without IDIRs must order one before SSO can be enabled.

-Now, we use GitHub Enterprise Cloud, and it hosts the `bcgov` and `bcgov-c` GitHub organizations:
+We use GitHub Enterprise Cloud, and it hosts the `bcgov` and `bcgov-c` GitHub organizations:

 ```mermaid
   graph TD;